ray-di/ray-di.github.io/manuals/1.0/en/bp/InjectingTheInjector.md

 is also called "injecting the injector").
 You should declare your dependencies statically.

-Injecting the injector makes it impossible for Guice to know ahead-of-time that your Dependency Graph is complete, because it lets folks get instances directly from the injector.
-So long as nothing injects the injector, then Guice will 100% fail at `Guice.createInjector` time if any dependency isn't configured correctly.
-However, if something injects the injector, then Guice might fail at runtime (when the code lazily calls `injector.getInstance`) with missing bindings error.
+Injecting the injector makes it impossible for Ray.Di to know ahead-of-time that your Dependency Ray.Di is complete, because it lets folks get instances directly from the injector.
+So long as nothing injects the injector, then Ray.Di will 100% fail at `new Injector` time if any dependency isn't configured correctly.
+However, if something injects the injector, then Guice might fail at runtime (when the code lazily calls `getInstance()`) with missing bindings error.